moqui/HiveMind/WikiSpace/DEMO.md

 ### HiveMind Projects and Tasks

 * task parent/child tree view by milestone, project
+* task attachments/content upload/download (and preview?); can use wiki pages but nice to have direct attachment without requiring separate wiki page
+* task description interpret as markdown, and use md editor?

 * task comments
     * add comments to HmTask DataDocument (for searching, etc)